An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) for doing business

-(a) to consult astrologers
+(b) to consult astrologers

 (c) for meeting with his relatives